-Gartner has published a fascinating list of how the world of work may change as we move forward.
+Gartner has published a fascinating list of how the world of work may change going forward.
 The ideas posed within the article were intriguing.
-But one idea in particular – the concept of a “work swarm” – caught my attention.
+But one idea in particular — the concept of a “work swarm” caught my attention.

 Borrowed from nature, Gartner describes a work swarm as a “flurry of collective activity” to deal with non routine problems at work.
 The concept implies agility — and it is simple to apply this idea to how organizations solve problems or meet important challenges.